Plain concrete, commonly known as mass concrete, is a mixture of binding material, fine aggregate, coarse aggregate, and water.

 - Compacting.

-Batching: The measurement of materials for making concrete is known as batching.
-The following two methods of batching are practiced:
+The measurement of materials used to make concrete is known as batching.
+The following two methods of batching are practised:

-- Volume Batching: In this method cement, sand, and concrete are batched by volume.
-A gauge box is made with wooden plates, its volume being equal to that of one bag of cement.
-One bag of cement has a volume of 35 liters.
-The required amount of sand and coarse aggregate is added by measuring onto the gauge box.
-The quantity of water required for making concrete is found after deciding the water-cement ratio.
-For example, if the water-cement ratio is 0.5, for one bag of cement (50 kg), the water required is 0.5 × 50 = 25 kg, which is equal to 25 liters.
+- Volume Batching: In this method, cement, sand, and concrete are batched by volume.
+A gauge box is made from wooden plates and has a volume equal to that of one bag of cement.
+One bag of cement has a volume of 35 litres.
+The required amounts of sand and coarse aggregate are added by measuring them into the gauge box.
+The quantity of water required to make concrete is determined after selecting the water-cement ratio.
+For example, if the water-cement ratio is 0.5, for one bag of cement (50 kg), the water required is 0.5 × 50 = 25 kg, which is equal to 25 litres.
 A suitable measure is used to select the required quantity of water.
-Volume batching is not the ideal method of batching.
+Volume batching is not the ideal method.
 Wet sand has a higher volume for the same weight as dry sand.
-It is called bulking of sand.
-Hence it upsets the calculated volume required.
+It is called sand bulking.
+Hence, it upsets the calculated volume required.

-- Weigh Batching: This is the recommended method of batching.
-A weighing platform is used in the field to pick up the correct proportion of sand and coarse aggregates.
-Large weigh batching plants have automatic weighing equipment.
+- Weigh Batching: This is the recommended method.
+A weighing platform is used in the field to accurately measure the proportions of sand and coarse aggregates.
+Large weigh-batching plants have automatic weighing equipment.

-- Hand Mixing: Required amount of coarse aggregate for a batch is weighed and spread on an impervious platform.
-Then the sand required for the batch is spread over coarse aggregate.
+- Hand Mixing: The required amount of coarse aggregate for a batch is weighed and spread on an impervious platform.
+Then the sand required for the batch is spread over the coarse aggregate.
 They are mixed in dry conditions by overturning the mix with shovels.
 Then the cement required for the batch is spread over the dry mix and mixed with shovels.
-After the uniform texture is observed water is added gradually and mixing is continued.
-A full amount of water is added and mixing is completed when uniform color and consistency are observed.
-The process of mixing is completed in 6–8 minutes of adding water.
-This method of mixing is not very good but for small works, it is commonly adopted.
+After the uniform texture is observed, water is added gradually, and mixing is continued.
+The full amount of water is added, and mixing is complete when a uniform colour and consistency are observed.
+The mixing process is complete in 6–8 minutes after adding water.
+This mixing method is not very effective, but it is commonly adopted for small works.

-- Machine Mixing: In large and important works machine mixing is preferred.
-Required quantities of sand and coarse aggregates are placed in the drum of the mixer.
-4 to 5 rotations are made for dry mixing and then the required quantity of cement is added and dry mixing is made with another 4 to 5 rotations.
-Water is gradually added and the drum is rotated for 2 to 3 minutes during which period it makes about 50 rotations.
-At this stage uniform and homogeneous mixes are obtained.
+- Machine Mixing: In large and important works, machine mixing is preferred.
+The required quantities of sand and coarse aggregate are placed in the mixer drum.
+4 to 5 rotations are performed for dry mixing, then the required quantity of cement is added, and the mixture is mixed again with another 4 to 5 rotations.
+Water is gradually added, and the drum is rotated for 2 to 3 minutes, during which period it makes about 50 rotations.
+At this stage, uniform and homogeneous mixes are obtained.

-Concrete is placed on form works.
+Concrete is placed on formwork.
 The form works should be cleaned and properly oiled.
-If concrete is to be placed for the foundation, the soil bed should be compacted well and made free from loose soil.
+If concrete is to be placed for the foundation, the soil bed should be well compacted and free of loose soil.

-Concrete should be dropped on its final position as closely as possible.
-If it is dropped from a height, the coarse aggregates fall early, and then the mortar matrix.
+Concrete should be dropped in its final position as closely as possible.
+If it is dropped from a height, the coarse aggregates fall first, followed by the mortar matrix.
 This segregation results in weaker concrete.

-Compaction of Concrete: In the process of placing concrete, the air is entrapped.
-The entrapped air reduces the strength of concrete by up to 30%.
-Hence it is necessary to remove this entrapped air.
-This is achieved by compacting the concrete after placing it in its final position.
-Compaction can be carried out either by hand or with the help of vibrators.
+During concrete placement, air is entrapped.
+The entrapped air reduces concrete strength by up to 30%.
+Hence, it is necessary to remove this entrapped air.
+This is achieved by compacting the concrete after it is placed in its final position.
+Compaction can be carried out by hand or with vibrators.

-- Hand Compaction: In this method concrete is compacted by ramming, tamping, spading, or slicing with tools.
+- Hand Compaction: In this method, concrete is compacted using tools such as rammers, tampers, spades, or slicing tools.
 In intricate portions, a pointed steel rod of 16 mm in diameter and about a meter long is used for poking the concrete

 - Compaction by Vibrators: Concrete can be compacted by using high-frequency vibrators.
-Vibration reduces the friction between the particles and set the motion of particles.
-As a result, entrapped air is removed and the concrete is compacted.
+Vibration reduces friction between particles and sets their motion.
+As a result, entrapped air is removed, and the concrete is compacted.
 The use of vibrators reduces the compaction time.
-When vibrators are used for compaction, the water-cement ratio can be less, which also helps in improving the strength of concrete.
-Vibration should be stopped as soon as cement paste is seen on the surface of the concrete.
+When vibrators are used for compaction, the water-cement ratio can be reduced, thereby improving concrete strength.
+Vibration should be stopped as soon as cement paste appears on the concrete surface.
 Over-vibration is not good for concrete.

 The following types of vibrators are commonly used in concrete: